 Women do not always have a choice about which surgery they will undergo.
 For example, if a tumor is extremely large or there is extensive calcification in the breast tissue, some patients may require a mastectomy for optimal treatment.

 Radiation is usually prescribed after a lumpectomy.
 If the tumor is large or the lymph nodes are positive for breast cancer, radiation to the chest wall and lymph node regions may also be prescribed after a mastectomy as well.

 Sometimes radiation is given to women with metastasis of cancer to other parts of the body (for example: bone) in order to shrink the cancer and reduce symptoms.

 Mastectomy vs. Lumpectomy

 Because of the very high risk for a second (or third) breast cancer diagnosis, some women who are diagnosed with hereditary breast cancer choose bilateral mastectomy (surgical removal of both breasts) rather than lumpectomy and radiation.
-Studies have shown similar survival rates for women with BRCA mutations who undergo lumpectomy and radiation as compared with women who undergo mastectomy.
-However, mutation carriers who undergo mastectomy are less likely to develop a second breast cancer since the at-risk breast tissue has been removed.
+Despite similar survival rates for women with mutations who undergo lumpectomy and radiation as compared with women who undergo mastectomy, mutation carriers who undergo mastectomy are less likely to develop a second breast cancer since the at-risk breast tissue has been removed.